 CleanShot 2026-01-26 at 15.34.24@2x

-For example, when creating an AI agent with knowledge about supermarkets, you can host the AI agent on Runtime and implement it with the following configuration:
+For example, if you want to create an AI agent with supermarket knowledge, you can host the AI agent on Runtime and implement it with the following structure.

 CleanShot 2026-01-26 at 15.18.51@2x

-For a question like "Tell me about an affordable and recommended supermarket," the agent would use tools to research the knowledge base and respond with something like "The recommended supermarket is La Mu."
+For a question like "Tell me about an affordable recommended supermarket," the agent uses tools to research the knowledge and responds with "The recommended supermarket is La Moo."

-Not doing it... seems difficult... but I want to evaluate whether it's working properly and improve the AI agent I created...
+Not doing it... seems difficult... but you want to evaluate if they're working properly and improve the AI agents you've created...

-Indeed, we don't want to just build it once and be done; we want to analyze and continuously update it, right?
+Of course, you don't want to just create it and be done; you want to analyze and continuously update it, right?

 Good news for those with such concerns!

 There was a welcome update at re:Invent 2025.
-That is Amazon Bedrock AgentCore Evaluations (Preview).
+It's Amazon Bedrock AgentCore Evaluations (Preview).

 https://dev.classmethod.jp/articles/agentcore-evaluations/